 When people who have been loyal to conservative causes and conservative politicians their whole life find themselves being called racists and bigots by those people they supported, they start to feel like they have been conned.
 When ruling class organs publicly argue that vast parts of the culture must be destroyed, that traditional America must be wiped out, people hear a declaration of war.
 The response is not going to be “yes sir, may I have another.”
 The response, to quote the late Andrew Breitbart, is going to be “Fuck you.
 War!”

-This post has already been read 4771 times!
+This post has already been linked to 5119 times!